 In August 2019 I learned that Mechman no longer offers customized

-alternators to directly fit a Volvo red block.
+alternators made to directly fit a Volvo red block.
 They do, however still offer a

 wide variety of alternators, but they just don't want to deal with

-customizing them for a Volvo as you can read about below.
-It turns out the customizing was actually pretty minor.
-So it's certainly possible to still fit a great high-performance alternator.
+customizing them for a Volvo, which you can read about below.
+It turns out the customizing part was actually pretty minor.
+So it's certainly possible to still fit a great high-performance alternator to your Volvo.

 searching for an alternator style you can use, It's my opinion that you should look for something with